Day 7: San Juan National Forest

 Thursday, July 9th, 2009

-After a couple of days spent entirely in Colorado, we had in plan for this day quite a long drive, first across the Gunnison National Forest, then, driving along the Million Dollar Highway and finally across the San Juan National Forest, heading to Farmington, NM for the night.
+After a couple of days spent entirely in Colorado, the plan for this day was quite a long drive, first across the Gunnison National Forest, then driving along the Million Dollar Highway, and finally across the San Juan National Forest, heading to Farmington, NM for the night.

 Driving West along Route 50 from Gunnison, the road follows the beautiful lakes of the Blue Mesa Reservoir, one of Colorado's must see destinations.

 While we were taking these pictures, another car pulled over and parked just behind ours.
 A man and his wife got out of that car and briskly walked toward us, asking whether we also were from Vermont.

 After a moment of hesitation, I realized what had happened.
 Our rental car had a Vermont plate, and the lady was from Vermont as well.
 This is why she was so excited to meet people from her state halfway across the country.
 We chatted a bit and they were such nice people that I even asked if I could take a portrait of them to remember this moment forever.